ritmojs/peuChat/README.md

 </p>

-## What is SpotVital?
+## What is peuChat?
 * peuChat -The most trusted anonymous👀 chating app.

-#### peuChat is an anonymous chat app for anyone who does not want to reveal his or her identitiy.
+##### peuChat is an anonymous chat app for anyone who does not want to reveal his or her identitiy.
 No personally identifiable information is revealed.
 A peu Id  is generated for every user which is the only way to connect to the other one.
 Chat and become friends

 # How to📲 Download SpotVital?